Right to Contact Your Embassy in Bahrain

 What is this right?

-• Interpretation: If you do not speak Arabic, you have the right to an interpreter during all proceedings.
+• Interpretation: If you do not speak Arabic, you have the right to an interpreter during all proceedings — from police questioning through trial.

-• This applies to all foreign nationals, regardless of immigration status.
+• Universal right: This applies to all foreign nationals regardless of immigration status, visa type, or the nature of the charges.

 When does it apply?

-• You are a foreign national (non-Bahraini) who has been arrested or detained.
+• You are a non-Bahraini who has been arrested or detained for any reason.

-• You need consular assistance — legal help, translation, or communication with family abroad.
+• You need consular assistance — legal help, translation services, or communication with family abroad.

-• You are facing deportation proceedings and need your embassy's support.
+• You are facing deportation proceedings and want your embassy's support and monitoring.

-• State clearly that you are a foreign citizen and request that your embassy be notified.
+• State clearly that you are a foreign citizen and request that your embassy be contacted — provide the embassy's name and location.

-• Cooperate with the authorities while waiting for consular assistance.
+• Cooperate with the process while waiting for consular assistance — your embassy staff can attend hearings and liaise with your lawyer.

 What should you NOT do?

-• Do not assume authorities will notify your embassy automatically — you must request it.
+• Do not assume the authorities will notify your embassy automatically — you must affirmatively request it.

-• Do not make statements in Arabic if you do not understand the language — insist on an interpreter.
+• Do not make statements in Arabic if you do not understand the language — insist on an interpreter for every interaction.

-• Do not sign documents in Arabic without understanding the content.
+• Do not sign documents in Arabic without first understanding the content through translation or with your lawyer's guidance.

 You came here to know your rights — help someone else know theirs.